CAP FAQ - Frequently Asked Questions

 8. I have found a stray animal, what do I do?

-CAP will accept stray animals and try, through our Lost and Found Program, to locate the owners.
+CAP encourages you to take the animal to your local Animal Control facility as most owners will look there first.
+Depending on available cage space, CAP may accept a stray animal and try, through our Lost and Found Program, to locate the owners.
 However, due to the limited number of large cages some animals may be too large for us to accept.
-Stray animals are held for 72 hours, then evaluated for adoption.
-If an animal is wearing a tag, or is microchipped, CAP will hold the animal for 5 days while attempting to contact the owner.
+If an animal is injured, sick, has mange or any other contagious disease, CAP reserves the right to immediately euthanize the animal for humane purposes.
+Healthy stray animals are held for 72 hours, then evaluated for adoption.
+If an animal is wearing a tag, or is microchipped, CAP may extend the hold while attempting to contact the owner.
+CAP does require a donation for all stray and owned animals.
 If you decide to keep the stray animal and try to locate the owner yourself, you can fill out our Lost / Found Pet Report to add the animal to our lost animals database - make sure to contact Lost & Found to confirm receipt of your report.

 9. Will CAP accept my pet that I am no longer able to care for?

 CAP will always accept any animal adopted from our shelter, if he or she must be returned.
-CAP tries to accept every other animal that comes to us.
-However, due to the limited number of large cages and the size of our regular cages, some animals may be too large for us to house on a permanent basis.
-Dogs over 35 pounds in weight and more than 17” at the shoulder are referred to other agencies.
-CAP has a resource brochure to help you find another shelter or rescue.
-CAP also offers a Weekend Sponsor Program to assist you in placing your animal.
+CAP tries to accept every other animal that comes to us, however CAP makes every attempt to not euthanize healthy, adoptable animals to make room for more animals.
+If cage space is unavailable, CAP has a resource brochure to help you find another shelter or rescue.
 This is a unique program that allows pet owners the opportunity of bringing their pets to CAP on the weekends for adoption.
-Dogs of any size are eligible for our Weekend Sponsor Program.

 10. What can I do about the feral cats in my neighborhood?